-This year also witnessed impressive individual performances with high numbers of students achieving top grades across the board.
+This year as always witnessed impressive individual performances with students achieving high grades across the board.
 This is a culmination of hard work, dedication and talent on behalf of the students coupled with inspirational teaching and fantastic guidance and support from parents.